yatharth0610/pclub_secy_selection/README.md

 This is a repository created as part of the task for the selection process.
 This is a repository aimed at scraping a webpage to get some required information.
 This also contains a program to compare two files one csv and one json and then output the required items based on some queries.

 Scraping is basically used to extract the information contained in the webpage in case there is no API available for the same.
 Python is commonly used for web-scraping although it can be done by other languages as well.
-Parsing is done using Beautiful Soup to the required format.
+In this repo parsing is done using Beautiful Soup to the required format.

 How to run the program: